-Many configuration and serviceability functions need to be performed on the system or partition containing the primary controller.
-Any functions performed on the system or partition containing the primary controller might also require some manual intervention on the system or partition containing secondary controller to get visibility to the new configuration.
+Many configuration and serviceability functions need to be performed on the system or partition that contains a the primary controller.
+Any functions performed on the system or partition that contains a the primary controller might also require some manual intervention on the system or partition that contains a secondary controller to get visibility to the new configuration.